See: Description

 Any scope that is not a normal scope is called a pseudo-scope.

-Pseudo-scopes are declared using @Scope
+Pseudo-scopes are declared using @Scope.

 The concept of a current instance is not well-defined in the case of